stat545ubc-2023/collaborative-group_4/TEAMWORK.md

 - [X] Adding remaining markdown features.
 - [X] Submitting Milestone 1 by tagging a release and uploading to Canvas.
 - [X] Completing Exercise 4 in troubleshooting-2.Rmd.
+- [X] Submitting Milestone 2 by tagging a release and uploading to Canvas.

 **@cchuong** will be responsible for:
 - [X] Adding troubleshooting-2.Rmd to the repo.